Which Radiator Valve for Smart Radiator Valve

 • Locking rings and collars

-These kits usually cover most radiator types used in the UK.
+These kits usually cover most radiator types

 How to Identify Your Valve and Thread Size